angrybacon/dotemacs/readme.md

   replace, search, grep)
 - IPython integration
 - Add semantic breadcrumbs in the header line
-- Any many more goodies
+- And many more goodies

 For more information about how stuff work, read the source Luke!
 For each package, I have left links to their website.